alepulver/game-catalog-builder/README.md

 # (dry-run by default; pass --apply to persist changes)
 python run.py resolve --catalog data/input/Games_Catalog.csv --out data/input/Games_Catalog.csv --apply

-# 3) enrich: generate provider outputs + an editable enriched sheet (does not modify the catalog)
+# 3) enrich: generate internal JSONL outputs (does not modify the catalog)
 python run.py enrich data/input/Games_Catalog.csv --source all

+# 4) export: generate a user-facing spreadsheet view (CSV) from JSONL
+python run.py export --kind enriched --format csv --out data/output/Games_Enriched.csv

-# 4) edit: open `data/output/Games_Enriched.csv` in Google Sheets / Excel and edit your user fields
+# 5) edit: open `data/output/Games_Enriched.csv` in Google Sheets / Excel and edit your user fields

-# 5) sync: copy user-editable columns (and pinned provider IDs) back into the catalog by RowId
+# 6) sync: copy user-editable columns (and pinned provider IDs) back into the catalog by RowId
 python run.py sync data/input/Games_Catalog.csv data/output/Games_Enriched.csv

-# 6) enrich again (optional): regenerate public data after edits / pinned ID fixes
+# 7) enrich again (optional): regenerate public data after edits / pinned ID fixes
 python run.py enrich data/input/Games_Catalog.csv --source all
 ```

+#### Internal JSONL vs user-facing CSV

+- CSV files (`Games_Catalog.csv`, `Games_Enriched.csv`, `Provider_*.csv`) are **user-facing views**.
+- JSONL files (`*/jsonl/*.jsonl`) are the **typed internal representation** used by the code
+  (lists/dicts are preserved; no JSON is parsed from CSV cells).

+Options:

+- Memory-only mode (no JSONL read/write): add `--no-jsonl` to `import`, `enrich`, or `resolve`.
+- Fast re-run mode (enrich only): add `--reuse-jsonl` to reuse existing provider JSONLs under
+  `data/output/jsonl/` and skip provider calls when possible.
+  - If reuse fails due to an incompatible/old JSONL format, delete the referenced provider JSONL
+    (and its `.manifest.json`) and rerun without `--reuse-jsonl` once to regenerate.
+  - Partial reuse is supported: if a provider JSONL exists but is missing some RowIds, only the
+    missing rows are recomputed and the JSONL is rewritten.

+See `docs/metrics-registry.md` for how metric keys, the registry, and JSONL manifests work.

 Your original export does not need a `RowId` column.
 If it’s missing, `import` will generate stable
 RowIds in `Games_Catalog.csv`.
 If your export already includes `RowId`, it must be unique.